Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] `func getMaxNum(list_of_nums): # body of function goes here`
 - [x] `def get_max_num(list_of_nums): # body of function goes here`

 The use of underscores as word separators dates back to the late 1960s.
-It is particularly associated with C, is found in The C Programming Language (1978), and contrasted with pascal case (a type of camel case).
+It is particularly associated with C, is found in The C Programming Language (1978), and contrasted with the Pascal case (a type of camel case).
 However, the convention traditionally had no specific name: the Python programming language style guide refers to it simply as "lower*case_with_underscores".[2]
 Within Usenet the term snake_case was first seen in the Rubycommunity in 2004,[3] used by Gavin Kistner, writing:
 BTW...what \_do* you call that naming style? snake_case?
 That's what I'll call it until someone corrects me.